Dr Stephanie O'Rourke

 Research areas

-I am a scholar of European visual culture, particularly in relation to resource extraction, scientific knowledge, and media technologies in the eighteenth and nineteenth centuries.
+I am a historian of European art particularly in relation to resource extraction, scientific knowledge, and media technologies in the eighteenth and nineteenth centuries.
 My publications on this can be found in RepresentationsArt HistoryEighteenth-Century Studies, Journal18 and elsewhere.

 My recent publications have explored: art and infrastructure in nineteenth-century Britain (nonsite); resource extraction and German romanticism (Apollo Magazine); and race in eighteenth-century French art (journal18).